braver/isotope-ui/README.md

 - Source Sans Pro - Adobe's UI font also used in Brackets (by Paul D. Hunt)
 - Ubuntu - Ubuntu's system font (by Dalton Maag)
 - System default - Attempts to match your OS using this stack: 'Helvetica Neue', 'Segoe UI', Ubuntu, Cantarell, sans-serif

-Thanks to [@simurai](https://github.com/simurai) for the work on the [one-dark-ui](https://github.com/atom/one-dark-ui) theme that Isotope was originally forked from.